shader-slang/spec/specification/expressions.md

 To a first approximation, a subscript expression like \code{base[a0, a1]} is equivalent to something like \code{base.subscript(a0, a1)}.
 That is, we look up the `subscript` members of the \code{base} expression, and then check a call to the result of lookup (which might be overloaded).

-Unlike simple function calls, a subscript expression can result in an [=l-value=], based on what accessors the `subscript` declaration that is selected by overload resolution has.
+Unlike simple function calls, a subscript expression can result in an  *l-value*, based on what accessors the `subscript` declaration that is selected by overload resolution has.
 </div>

 %A subscript expression invokes one of the subscript declarations in the type of %the base expression.
 Which subscript declaration is invoked is resolved based on %the number and types of the arguments.